codypaternostro/RemotePro/docs/en-US/Get-RPConfigPath.md

 # Get-RpConfigPath

 ## SYNOPSIS
-Retrieves the path for RemotePro config uration file by using adapted logic from MilestonePSTools.
+Retrieves the path for RemotePro configuration file by using adapted logic from MilestonePSTools.

 ## SYNTAX